2 dead after all-night shooting rampage in Vancouver, Canada

 That's when officers fatally shot the gunman, said Ghalib Bhayani, superintendent of the mounted police.

+Police later identified the shooter as Jordan Daniel Goggin, 28, of Surrey, British Columbia.
+They are investigating the motive.

-Authorities did not know the motive behind the shootings or if the shooter and his victims were acquainted, Bhayani said.
+Authorities did not know if the shooter and his victims were acquainted, Bhayani said.

 He told reporters that the suspect's death is subject to an investigation by the Independent Investigations Office of British Columbia, a civilian-led police oversight agency.